 Smell training can help regain our sense of smell after a temporary loss.
-Simple techniques help COVID-19 patients listen to their nose again.
+Simple techniques help COVID-19 patients listen to their noses again.

 Listen to your nose every day is the mantra I repeat to the students joining my training programs.
 I confess I stole this phrase from my friend, Dr. Ann Noble, the creator of the Wine Aroma Wheel.

 Listening to your nose means being aware of your olfactory environment, at home, outside, everywhere.
 That’s an excellent way to learn new aromas and strengthen your memory with familiar odors but smelled in different contexts.

 But what happens when your nose becomes silent.

 The NYT reported the story of Mr. Crippa, a renowned Italian chef .

 “Then, at 9:40 a.m. on Mar.
 17, 2020, Mr. Crippa, 32, poured himself a cup of coffee.
 He tasted only hot water.”